What is Propecia?

 What are the precautions to be taken before and after using Propecia?

 Sometimes blood and urine tests are required before using the drug.
 Especially in people with renal insufficiency, this is important to ensure the safety of the patient.
 After using it, secure the lid of the bottle tightly and store it in a cool and dry place.
 It should not be kept in direct sunlight.
 Additionally, it should be kept above the reach of children and pets.

 Used concomitantly, Itraconazole can increase the blood levels of Propecia in the blood leading to overdosing effects.

 Combined use of the two may lead to reduced effects of either medication and lead to unsatisfactory treatment response to the patient.

 The combination can lead to additive effects on the blood sugar of the patient and should be avoided as such.

 What are the contraindications of Propecia?

 It should not be used on male patients with active breast cancer or a history of breast cancer as it can lead to further complications.
-It is contraindicated in patients with high grade prostate cancer as well.
-Additionally, allergy to its ingredients can lead to serious side effects like breathing difficulties and swelling of tongue and should be avoided always.
+It is contraindicated in patients with high-grade prostate cancer as well.
+Additionally, allergy to its ingredients can lead to serious side effects like breathing difficulties and swelling of the tongue and should be avoided always.